 The red variety's flower tips are more reddish whereas the white variety's have a lighter red and sometimes they are green or yellow.

 Despite this difference, both varieties produce white, fragrant flowers.

 It can be a bit hard to tell red from white dragon fruits just by looking at the branches.
 Overall, the red-flesh varieties seem to have some more thorns on the branches than the white ones.

 For some red varieties, they have this distinctive shape of a braid or waves.
 The Sin Espinas & Bien Hoa Red have this sort of wavy branch shape.
 They look something like this:

 Some other red ones have super thorny branches.
 In comparison, the white ones have 'milder' and less spiky stems.

 According to a grower, there may be little clue to tell which variety of dragon fruit it is just by looking at the cutting.
 A DNA test could give more accurate results.

 Red dragon fruits therefore tend to have a higher anti-oxidant amount than the white ones.
 This is great for the skin, the eyes & blood.
-Red dragon fruit also makes great wine.
+Red dragon fruit also makes good wine.